William Hales Hingston: Career

+In 1875, Hingston became Mayor of Montreal and was re-elected by acclamation for a second and final term.
+During these terms he was able to promote legislation to improve the sanitation of the city.
+As a member of the Central Board of Health during the smallpox epidemic of 1885 he was a strong advocate of vaccination as a result of which his house was threatened by opponents of vaccination.

-He was president of the Montreal City and District Savings Bank (today the Laurentian Bank of Canada).
+Hingston was president of the Montreal City and District Savings Bank (today the Laurentian Bank of Canada).

-In 1896, he was appointed to the Senate of Canada representing the senatorial division of Rougemont, Quebec.
+In 1896, Hingston was appointed to the Senate of Canada representing the senatorial division of Rougemont, Quebec.
 He sat as a Conservative and died in office.

+Honours and awards

-He was knighted by Queen Victoria in 1895.
+Hingston was knighted by Queen Victoria in 1895.
 Pius IX made him a Knight Commander of the Order of St. Gregory the Great in 1875.
+Pope Leo XIII conferred on him the Cross "Pro Ecclesia et Pontifice".